oxinabox/DataDeps.jl/docs/src/z20-for-pkg-devs.md

 );
 ```

-then we would do so by calling `preupload_check`, passing in the DataDep name, and the local file.
+Then we would do so by calling `preupload_check`, passing in the DataDep name, and the local file.

 ```